Something brought you to call our office.

 Photo Identification

 Be prepared to provide your identification at the time we first meet.
-As we are regulated by the Law Society of Ontario, personal ID is required for all people who we meet with, even for a free consultation or to commission documents.
-You will also be asked about your occupation (or usual occupation if you are currently not employed).
+As the Law Society of Ontario and other laws regulate our industry, personal ID is required for all people whom we meet with, even to commission documents.
+You will also be asked about your occupation (or usual occupation if you are currently unemployed).
+We must take a copy of ID, even if you do not engage this firm.

-The documents you bring to us would relate to the reason why you called us.
+The documents you need to bring to us relate to the reason you called us.
 This might mean bringing in your tickets or summons, a copy of a Plaintiff’s Claim, a denial letter from the disability office, or whatever else triggered you to contact us.
+It is better to bring too many documents than too few.

 All Court Dates and Correspondence

-This would include anything that the other party or parties provided to you, such as their invoices, witness statements, disclosure (for provincial offence or summary criminal cases), or submissions from the government or insurance agency that denied your claim.
+What you bring should include anything that the other party or parties provided to you, such as their invoices, witness statements, disclosure (for provincial offence or summary criminal cases), or submissions from the government or insurance agency that denied your claim.
+Remember, it is better to bring too much than too little.
+Our professionals will rapidly sift through and find relevant documents.

+Any audio recordings, videos or photographs are also valuable evidence.
 These items can also help us argue your claim or defend against a case brought against you.
-It is best if these items are date stamped.
+It is best if these items are date-stamped.

 Yourself!